saeedaa06/customer_behavior_analysis/README.md

 ### 3. Feature Engineering
 ##### Age Group Segmentation

-Customers were grouped into age segments using quartiles.
+-Customers were grouped into age segments using quartiles.

 ##### Purchase Frequency Conversion

-Purchase frequency categories were converted into numeric days for easier analysis.
+-Purchase frequency categories were converted into numeric days for easier analysis.

 ### 4. Data Consistency Check